direvus/direvus.github.io/_posts/2019-02-04-benchtop-cut.md

 date:   2019-02-04
 ---

-Today I completed two jobs:
-- Swept up the mountains of pine shavings produced so far.
-- Cut the benchtop to length!
+Today I completed two jobs: swept up the mountains of pine shavings produced so far, and cut the benchtop to length!

 I measured 1680mm from the end I'd already trimmed up, and cut a knife line around the piece.